Greeks strike over state TV closure, PM offers talks

 A senior government official said Athens was under pressure to show visiting EU and IMF inspectors that it had a plan to fire 2,000 state workers as required, and the ERT shutdown was the only option available to meet the goal.

-"Samaras can't tell us what to watch or not.
-This isn't about ERT or about its workers any more, it's about democracy and freedom of speech," said Thanos Lykourias, 30, an office worker who earns 800 euros ($1,100) a month and lives with his mother.

-Many Greeks regard ERT as a wasteful source of patronage jobs for political parties.
-But the abruptness with which the government pulled the plug - blacking out screens with newscasters cut off in mid-sentence - was a shock.

-An indefinite strike by a journalists' union prevented some newspapers appearing and forced private broadcasters to air reruns of sitcoms and soap operas instead of the news.
+An indefinite strike by a journalists' union prevented some newspapers appearing and forcing private broadcasters to air reruns of sitcoms and soap operas instead of the news.

 But there was little sign of private sector workers joining the stoppage.
 City streets were full of traffic, supermarkets were open and cafes were bustling.